-Enter a Title and Description for your video in the fields provided.
+- 3. Enter a Title and Description for your video in the fields provided.
 The text you enter is included on Vimeo once uploaded.
+Also enter in some keyword Tags that users can search for to find your video. - 4.
+Set whether you want the video to be Public or Private once it is uploaded to Vimeo.